DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/10 Customize Columns/5 Resize Columns.md

-Grid columns have equal widths by default.
+TreeList columns have equal widths by default.
 You can set each column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) or indicate that all columns should adjust their widths to their content ([columnAutoWidth](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnAutoWidth)).
 Users can resize columns if you enable the [allowColumnResizing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#allowColumnResizing) property.

 ---
 ##### jQuery